HankB/GPIOD_Debian_Raspberry_Pi/README.md

 # GPIOD_Debian_Raspberry_Pi

+## 2025-11-27 Plan update

+I'm struggling to map the sub-projects (beyone CLI) to the V2.2 APIs.
+For thgis reason I plan to set aside the old sub-projects and create new sub-projects based on heradings under the Copre API (https://libgpiod.readthedocs.io/en/latest/core_api.html) I'm also struggling to work out how the new APIs are to be assembled for what I need.
+(What I need is the capability to monitor events from a GPIO pin to accurately measure time using an HC-SR04 ulktrasonic sensor.
+I also need to drive another GPIO to trigger sensing.)
+As an aside, I'll prepend the directory names with numbers so they sort in order of implementation. (e.g. `CLI` becomes `00-CLI`.)

+## Project

 Explore GPIOD on Raspberry Pi running Debian Linux.

 This is the second generation of the project which supports GPIOD V2.x which comes with Debian/RpiOS Trixie and is not API compatible.
 If you need to explore GPIOD on an older host OS, checkout the branch `GPIOD_V1.6`